 - Employer reporting: Employers are required to report on an annual basis, no later than February 15, all hours worked and compensation paid to any NHRS retirees employed in the prior calendar year.
-Even if an employer has no retirees working for them, the employer must still report to NHRS annually. - Separation from service: Members who retire on/after January 1, 2019, must wait at least 28 days from their effective date of retirement before commencing part-time employment with a participating employer.
+Even if an employer has no retirees working for them, the employer must still report to NHRS annually. - Separation from service: Members who retire on/after January 1, 2019, shall not be employed on a part-time basis by any participating employer for a period of 28 calendar days from the member's effective date of retirement.
 Note: The effective date of retirement is always the first of the month.
-If a member is working in a second part-time position at the time of his or her retirement, he or she must cease working in the part-time position for 28 days from the retirement date.
+If a member is working in a second part-time position with a participating employer at the time of his or her retirement, he or she must cease working in the part-time position for 28 days from the retirement date.
 NHRS does not have the authority to waive the 28-day rule for any reason. - Penalty for violating statute: A retiree who exceeds the maximum permitted hours will forfeit the state annuity portion of his or her retirement allowance, and any allocable cost of living adjustments, with the forfeiture commencing as soon as administratively feasible in the next calendar year and continuing for 12 months.